Frequently Asked Questions

 1. When did the graduation requirement go into effect?

-- The increase in the number of standard units of credit for the Advanced Studies diploma, which was to begin with the 9th grade class of 2010;
+- The increase in the number of standard units of credit for the Advanced Studies diploma;

-- Changes to credit requirements related to courses for the Standard and Advanced Studies Diplomas (which are found in the footnotes to 8 VAC 20-131-50).
+- Changes to credit requirements related to courses for the Standard and Advanced Studies Diplomas (which are found in the footnotes to 8 VAC 20-131-50); and

-- The addition of one credit in economics and personal finance as a graduation requirement for the Standard and Advanced Studies Diplomas; and
+- The addition of one credit in economics and personal finance as a graduation requirement for the Standard and Advanced Studies Diplomas.

 2. What courses meet the requirement?